daudix/daudix.one/content/blog/auto-and-manual-dark-themes-are-pain/index.md

 +++
-title = "Auto and Manual Dark Mode Switching Is a Pain" description = "One of the thigns why I hate JS." date = 2024-02-06
+title = "Auto and Manual Dark Mode Switching Is a Pain" description = "One of the things why I hate JS." date = 2024-02-06
 [taxonomies]
 tags = ["Devlog", "Website", "Duckquill", "JavaScript"]